-Big Data D1 instance is designed specifically for Hadoop distributed computing, massive log processing, distributed file system, large data warehouse, and other business scenarios.
+Big data instances are designed specifically for scenarios like Hadoop distributed computing, massive log processing, distributed file system, large data warehouse, and more.
 This CVM instance type is mainly used to solve the cloud computing and storage problems of massive business data.

-Big Data D1 instance is applicable to customers in the Internet, game, finance and other industries that require big data computing and storage analysis, as well as business scenarios that require massive data storage and offline computing.
-It can meet the storage, capacity and private network bandwidth requirements of distributed computing businesses represented by Hadoop.
+Big data instances are applicable to customers in the Internet, game, finance and other industries that require big data computing and storage analysis, as well as business scenarios that require massive data storage and offline computing.
+They can meet the storage, capacity and private network bandwidth requirements of distributed computing businesses represented by Hadoop.

-In addition, with the highly available architectural framework of distributed computing businesses represented by Hadoop, Big Data D1 instance features local storage design to achieve a total cost close to that of the self-built Hadoop cluster on an offline IDC, while ensuring massive storage capacity and high performance.
+In addition, with the highly available architectural framework of distributed computing services such as Hadoop, big data instances use local storage, making the total cost close to that of a self-built Hadoop cluster in IDC, while ensuring massive storage capacity and high performance.

-Big Data D1 instance uses local disk as the data disk, which may lead to data loss (e.g., when the host crashes).
-If your application cannot guarantee data reliability, we recommend you choose an instance that can use cloud disk as the data disk.
+Big data instances use local disk as the data disk, which may lose data (e.g., when the host crashes).
+If your application cannot guarantee data reliability, we recommend you choose an instance that can use cloud disks as the data disk.

 |Operation||Local Disk Data Status||Description|

 |Log in to an instance to restart it, restart an instance on the console, or forcibly restart an instance||Retained||Local disk storage as well as the data is retained.|

 |Log in to an instance to shut it down, shut down an instance on the console, or forcibly shut down an instance||Retained||Local disk storage as well as the data is retained.|

 |Terminate (instance) on the console||Erased||Local disk storage is erased.
 No data is retained.|